-The breath sample is not saved by the cops.
+The cops do not save the breath sample.
 As a result, the arresting officer must allow you to obtain a blood sample for further independent testing.
 Your CA Criminal Defense Lawyer will send the sample to a laboratory for testing, which will be used in your defense.

 The number of people convicted in California varies by county.
 In Orange County, about 85% of arrests result in convictions.
 In Los Angeles County, only roughly 70% of those charged are found guilty.
 As previously stated, a felony DUI conviction can have serious consequences for the average Californian.
 It may make it difficult to get professional licenses and some job possibilities.
 It also jeopardizes your prospects of running for public office and even jeopardizes your civil rights, such as your ability to bear arms.
 It can lead to deportation and can be used as a cause to keep non-citizens out of the country.

 Even if you have a past conviction outside of California, the court will raise the penalty, such as prison time, if you are convicted of a felony DUI.
-The criteria for showing felony DUI are similar to the criteria for demonstrating minor DUI.
+The criteria for showing a felony DUI are similar to those for demonstrating a minor DUI.
 However, the case must fit the three criteria outlined above.
 Your DUI Attorney will challenge a past felony DUI conviction if it is the basis for charging you with a felony.

 If you are convicted of felony DUI for the fourth time in ten years, you will be sentenced to at least 180 days in jail.
 You could also face fines, probation, and penalty assessments.
 You will also be required to complete an 18-month alcohol education program, which is more intensive than the misdemeanor program.
-You may also be ordered to participate in a rehabilitation program by the court.
+The court may also order you to participate in a rehabilitation program.

 The IID is slightly larger than that of a cell phone.
 The DMV has hooked it to your ignition, and you must give it a breath sample before starting your car.
 If the IID detects alcohol on your breath, the vehicle will not start.
 You'll need to take more breath samples at regular intervals while driving.
-The extra samples are taken to make sure that alcohol is still not present in your system.
-If you share a car, the other drivers will be required to produce breath samples as well.
+The extra samples are taken to ensure that alcohol is still not present in your system.
+If you share a car, the other drivers will also be required to produce breath samples.

 Once your license is reinstated, the necessity to complete SR22 documents is the final part of felony DUI sentencing.
 SR22 is a form of financial responsibility certificate that verifies that you have the bare minimum of liability insurance.
 The filing of an SR22 will result in a large increase in your insurance premium.